Timeline of the 2016 Atlantic hurricane season

 The 2016 Atlantic hurricane season was an event in the annual tropical cyclone season in the north Atlantic Ocean.
 It was the costliest, as well as the first above-average, Atlantic hurricane season since the 2012 season.
 It featured the highest number of deaths since the 2008 season and also yielded the highest number of named storm landfalls on the United States since that year.
 The season officially began on June 1 and concluded on November 30, dates which conventionally delimit the period during each year when a majority of tropical cyclones form in the Atlantic Ocean.
 The season's first cyclone, Alex, developed on January 12, while the final storm of the season, Otto, closed-out the season by exiting into the Eastern Pacific on November 25, becoming the first Atlantic–Pacific crossover hurricane since Hurricane Cesar–Douglas in 1996.

 A total of 16 tropical depressions were recorded, of which 15 further intensified into tropical storms.
 Of those 15, a total of seven strengthened into hurricanes, while four attained their peaks as major hurricanes.
 Activity began with Alex which, upon making landfall in the Azores, became the first January landfalling tropical cyclone since Hurricane Alice in the 1954 season.
 In June, tropical storms Colin and Danielle became the earliest third and fourth named storms, respectively, on record.
 Hermine moved ashore the coastline of Florida as a Category 1 hurricane on September 2, ending the record hurricane drought that began in the state after the 2005 season's Hurricane Wilma.
-In late September and early October, Hurricane Matthew wrought destruction throughout the Caribbean Sea and Southeastern United States, resulting in $15.09 billion (2016 USD) in damage and 603 deaths; it remains the ninth-costliest hurricane on record in the Atlantic, as well as the tenth-costliest in the United States.
+In late September and early October, Hurricane Matthew wrought destruction throughout the Caribbean Sea and Southeastern United States, resulting in $15.09 billion (2016 USD) in damage and 603 deaths.
 In mid-October, Hurricane Nicole developed to Category 4 intensity and remained a major hurricane while directly impacting Bermuda, the first storm of such strength to do so since Hurricane Fabian in the 2003 season.
 Following the 2016 season, the names Matthew and Otto were retired from reuse in the North Atlantic by the World Meteorological Organization.